zzzeek/sqla_tutorial/presentation/index.rst

 (for people who already know some SQLAlchemy)

-* The Engine will require that a Connection is used to execute a statement, no more engine.execute() or statement.execute() (future mode)
+* "Connectionless" execution goes away, no more engine.execute() or statement.execute() (future mode).
+Connection is always used with Core.
+* "bound metadata" goes away.
 * Engine no longer implements library-level autocommit, a new .commit() method is added  (future mode)
 * The result object features rows that now act fully like tuples, including ``"value in row"``  (future mode)
 * The result object has major new capabilities - ``result.columns('x', 'y')``, ``result.partitions(size)``, ``result.unique()``, ``result.scalars()``, etc
-* All SQL compilation is now cached
+* The vast majority of SQL compilation is now cached

 1.4 / 2.0 Major Changes - ORM